unpsjb-rtsg/hst/examples/edf/README.md

-# Earliest-Deadline First example program
+# Earliest-Deadline First
-Example project that uses the *Earliest-Deadline First* user-mode scheduler.
+Example project that uses a *Earliest-Deadline First* scheduler.